Why should I choose Canadian Film Lab?

 Do you offer discount for large orders?

 Yes!
 You'll find all the high volume pricing on our pricing pages for each currency.

-We will automatically store and safely archive them for you for a period of time.
-How long?
-When your file of negatives reaches one inch thick, or when 12 months elapse*…whichever comes first, we’ll send them back to you.
-At that point we’ll email you with an invoice to cover the return.
-Why do we do this rather then automatically sending them back straight away?
+We will automatically store and safely archive them for you for a period of time (usually when your file of negatives reaches one inch thick, or when approximately 12 months elapse*) before contacting you via the email address we hold on file for you, to arrange their return and send through a postage/packaging invoice.
+Why do we do this rather then automatically sending them back after your order?
 Simply because it helps our customers to save money by batching negatives into fewer deliveries, especially those customers sending in film regularly.
 Want your negatives back sooner?
-Just let us know with as much notice as possible and we can arrange this for you. *Sometimes we might need to return negatives to you sooner than this, for example if our storage space at the lab is running low.
+Please let us know with as much notice as possible and we can arrange this for you. *Sometimes we might need to return negatives to you sooner than this, for example if our storage space at the lab is running low.
 Also at peak times or when workload capacity demands it, we may not be able to return negatives as quickly as this.

 I'd love to improve my film photography and I wondered whether you're able to give me feedback on my exposures/treatment of the film I sent to you?

 Don't worry, with every order we'll provide you with written, personalised feedback on how your film turned out so that you can continually learn as you shoot.
 This is completely free-of-charge.
 Education and helping film shooters to achieve their desired look is a major part of what we do.

 What kinds of film can you develop and scan?

 In terms of film developing, we're all set up for C41/colour film and black & white film.
 We can handle these formats: 35mm, APS, 120 and 220 formats.
 For scanning we can deal with colour and black and white in 35mm, APS, and 120/220 format of the following kinds: 6x4.5, 6x6, 6x7, 6x8, 6x9.
 We can cross process E6.